At-Will Employment and Wrongful Termination

 Public Policy Exception

-The public-policy exception keeps an employer from firing someone in violation of the state's public policy.
+The public-policy exception is one of the most robust exceptions to at-will employment terminations.
+This prohibits an employer from firing someone in violation of public policy.
 The public policy must be explicit and well-established in the state.

-You can find public policy in places such as:
+Most states recognize the public-policy exception.
+You can find tenets of public policy in places such as:

 - A state constitution